idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 Google Translate website has changed so CafeTran's interfacing to it needed updating as well.
 The update **2018112901** is available for download.

+The new update (**2018120602**) of CafeTran 2019 Forerunner is available with the following features:

+- an filter option to define a notes column for the import of Ms Excel documents.
+- an option to export target documents into a shared folder - across multiple projects.
+See Edit > Preferences > Workflow tab > Shared export folder check box.
+After turning this option on, CafeTran remembers the last Export location for the subsequent projects.
+- added a movie resource - see the menu Resources > Open movie... .
+The movie resource can be useful during the translation of subtitles.
+You can also watch movies for fun, while translating, if you are good at multitasking.
+- added YouTube web resource.

+The new movie resource feature depends both on the Java version and the operating system (or its version).
+In particular, not all Linux distributions can work with this feature.
+Generally, Java developers try to catch up with the latest versions of video codec libraries on your operating system.

 ## 2018 Akua Update 12 (20180901)

 - Extension of the "Transfer tags to matches" option for the matches found in Machine Translation results.